How Many Dollars Is A Million Pennies

 Frequently Asked Questions (FAQ)

 • Q: Is it actually worth the effort to collect a million pennies?
 A: Financially, it's equivalent to $10,000, which is valuable.
-However, the immense time and effort required to collect, store, and count a million pennies far outweigh the potential return.
+That said, the immense time and effort required to collect, store, and count a million pennies far outweigh the potential return.
 Using more efficient methods of saving or investing would be far more practical.

 • Q: What if I have a mixture of pennies and other coins?
 A: You would need to count each coin denomination separately and then convert each to dollars before totaling the amount.